 A great example of the importance of birds having an identity is as follows.
 Say you routinely see a male cardinal at the feeder – is it just one bird that visits or is it four?
-By giving each male cardinal and identity, it can be determined that it’s actually six different birds that visit the feeder.
-Now this is an overly simplistic explanation but it demonstrates why it’s important in scientific research why it’s important to be able to tell birds apart.
+By giving each male cardinal an identity, it can be determined that it’s actually six different birds that visit the feeder.
+Now, this is an overly simplistic explanation but it demonstrates why it’s important in scientific research why it’s important to be able to tell birds apart.

 My Experience at the Station

 For eight weeks in the spring and ten weeks in the fall, one day a week I drag myself out of bed one and a half hours before sunrise.
 The bad thing about spring is the time to get out of bed comes earlier and earlier every week.
 In the fall, the alarm clock rings later and later as the days grow shorter and shorter, so every week I get to stay in bed for five or ten more minutes.